 We are what we think.
 The Law of Attraction guys say it this way: The only thing that stands between you and everything you want is your mind.
-It’s so true and it’s hard to believe, but I am a GED graduate and I try everything to improve my confidence I failed because there was nobody to help me with my self-confidence so I had a bad image of myself.
+It’s so true and it may be hard to believe, but I am a GED graduate and I try everything to improve my confidence.
+I failed at high school because there was nobody to help me with my self-confidence so I had a bad image of myself.

 What we talk about, comes about.
 Dickinson translation: What you speak into the Universe is what controls your life.
 We are controlled by our positive or negative self-talk.